The Web address of this

 and intentionally reduce

-your false-self wounds and pain, over time.
+your psychological wounds and pain, over time.

 The rest of this article outlines these phases, and links